-Practitioners can support decision making by ensuring a person-centred approach to assessment.
-Practitioners should find out from the person how they want to be supported in decision-making.
+6.2.2 Practitioners can support decision-making by using a person-centred approach and should find out from the person how they want to be supported in decisionmaking.

 Consideration should be given to:

 - The person's physical and mental health condition. - The person's communication needs. - The person's previous experience (or lack of experience) in making decisions. - The involvement of others and being aware of the possibility that the person may be subject to undue influence, duress or coercion regarding the decision. - Situational, social and relational factors. - Cultural, ethnic and religious factors. - Cognitive (including the person's awareness of their ability to make decisions), emotional and behavioural factors, or those related to symptoms the effects of prescribed drugs or other substances.